solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 # Troubleshooting Azure Cosmos DB Performance

-In this lab, you will use the .NET SDK to tune an Azure Cosmos DB request to optimize performance of your application.
+In this lab, you will use the .NET SDK to tune Azure Cosmos DB requests to optimize the performance and cost of your application.

 ## Setup

 > Before you start this lab, you will need to create an Azure Cosmos DB database and container that you will use throughout the lab.
-You will also use the **Azure Data Factory** to import existing data into your container.

-### Create Azure Cosmos DB Database and Container
+### Create Azure Cosmos DB Database and Containers

-*You will now create a database and container within your Azure Cosmos DB account.*
+*You will now create a database and containers within your Azure Cosmos DB account.*

 1. On the left side of the portal, click the **Resource groups** link.